What is the role of NGOs in the monitoring mechanism of the FCNM?

 Where to find further guidance and information?

-See Framework Convention for the Protection of National Minorities: Opportunities for NGOs and Minorities, Minority Rights Group International, April 2006, 88 pages, ISBN 1 904584 38 1
+See Framework Convention for the Protection of National Minorities: Opportunities for NGOs and Minorities, a guide for NGOs, produced by the Minority Rights Group in April 2006, 88 pages, ISBN 1 904584 38 1

 These are: Andorra, Belgium, France, Greece, Iceland, Luxembourg, Monaco and Turkey.